BlaqueDevs/se-assignment-day-4-software-project-management-Sharlyne-ben/README.md

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?

+A detailed project schedule helps in tracking progress, managing time effectively, identifying dependencies, and allocating resources efficiently.
+Gantt Charts are visual tools that help in planning and scheduling projects.
+They show task durations, dependencies, and progress, making it easier to manage timelines and coordinate team efforts.

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

+The software should target specific pain points or inefficiencies that significantly impact the target audience.
+These issues might be related to productivity, communication, cost, or operational challenges that the software can alleviate.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

+Clearly defining the problem ensures that the development process remains focused on addressing the actual needs of the users, leading to more effective and targeted solutions.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?
 ## 13. How can understanding market trends inform your software’s positioning and development?